Mikkel0312/Master-thesis/README.md

 The code for the first three heuristics is in "ConstructionCTP.py".
 The code for the fourth heuristic is in "MDMC.py"

-And i also developed an improvement heuristic, which improves an initial solution.
+I also developed an improvement heuristic, which improves an initial solution.
 The code for this algorithm is in "ImproveCTP.py"

 To compare the solutions obtained by the heuristics against the optimal solution, I solved the CTP to optimality using CPLEX and Baldacci's formulation of the CTP.
 The python code for this is in "CTP_TSPLIB.py" and the OPL model is in "CoveringTourProblem.mod".